junikimm717/OMSB9-Final-Project/README.md

-# Juni's MSB Final Project (Redone)
+# Juni's MSB Final Project (Re-done with a new topic)

-This project will concern experimental results from subitizing from peripheral vision.
+This project will concern the collection of experimental results of subitizing within peripheral vision.

 The website is **meant** to be run on localhost, and will send all appropriate